-Your final year gives you the opportunity to study media theories of celebrity and fandom, and look at how the internet and digital developments are changing the media landscape and journalism.
+Your final year gives you the opportunity to study media theories like those related to political communication and culture, gender and identity, and look at how the internet and digital developments are changing the media landscape and journalism.

-You also have a choice to specialise in a practice strand such as radio production, news media or digital media.
+You also have a choice to specialise in a practice strand such as news media or digital media.